 Do you love unique, old fashioned clocks?
 Making clocks from old hard drives is a great way to upcycle them into something useful.
-Check out this DIY idea as well as this DIY idea to get started on your clock plan.
+Check out this hard drive desk clock or this version of the same idea to get started on your clock plan.

 Did your old mouse kick the bucket?
 Instead of tossing it into the garbage, check out these unique ideas for turning it into something new and fun like a mouse, hedgehog, robot and more.